htor/fusc/readme.md

 # fusc

 Replace text inside HTML elements with other characters.
+It preserves the structure of the elements by only mutating text nodes.

 # example